RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring.md

 1. Open the `ChargeDispute` process.

-2. Select from the Object Library Panel a Node of type _Start Event_ then add a _Script Node_ connected to this start event.
+2. Select from the Object Library Panel a Node of type _Script Node_ (located in the _Tasks_ section of the palette). connected to this start event.
 On the properties panel for the _Script Node_ enter the following:

     Name: `Log Case Started`
     Script  `System.out.println("Case started");`
+    Adhoc autostart: `True`

     ![Business Central Designer Script Task]({% image_path business-central-designer-script-task.png %}){:width="600px"}

+    Note that we have not defined a _Start_ node in our case.
+By enabling the `Adhoc autostart` on the script node, the node will be activated and executed automatically when the case is started.

-    Add an _End Event_ of type _Signal_ and set the signal name to _“Dispute Received”_, so once you've completed the logging that the case has started the signal will trigger a Milestone called Dispute Received.
+3. Add an _End Event_ of type _Signal_ and set the signal name to _Dispute Received_, so once you've completed the logging that the case has started the signal will trigger a Milestone called `Dispute Received`.
 Note that triggering the _Milestone_ only activates it, it does not complete it.
 A _Milestone_ is completed when its _Condition_ is met.

-    Signal Ref:  `Milestone 1: Dispute received`
+    Signal Ref:  `Dispute received`

     ![Business Central Designer Script Task End Event]({% image_path business-central-designer-script-task-end-event.png %}){:width="600px"}